 The project team worked closely with the City of Charlottesville to conduct a reevaluation of the NEPA document prepared for the Hillsdale Drive Extension project.
 The original Environmental Assessment (EA) was signed in September 2004 and a Finding of No Significant Impact (FONSI) was approved by the Federal Highway Administration (FHWA) in March 2006.
 Due to slight design changes, a reevaluation of the EA/FONSI was completed by the City and approved by VDOT and FHWA in the spring of 2008.

 A new reevaluation of the environmental documentation is underway to ensure the project is meeting current regulations and best design practices.
 This report, completed in the last quarter of 2015, concluded that construction of the project will have no significant impact on the environment.
 Read the report here.
 A Wetland Delineation Report has been finalized and accepted along with a Final Design Noise Analysis.
-This work is expected to be completed in spring 2015.
+This work is expected to be completed in Winter 2015.

 Throughout the design process it was our goal to develop solutions that address both the roadway project and the various needs of the users of this new connection.
 The project team will continue to work with the property owners through right of way negotiations and the stakeholders through a Stakeholders Committee to provide a facility that will: